Island hopping on the Aeolian Islands

 Aeolian Islands: Vulcano

 The steaming island of Vulcano looms large to the south of Lipari.
 A giant crater dominates the interior.
-Its bulky shape rises up behind the town, steam wafting from its edges.
+Its bulky shape rises up behind the main town of Porto di Levante, steam wafting from its edges.
 This is the ancient forge of Vulcan, the Roman god of fire – and he’s still busy at it.

 Vulcanian eruption

-Like Stromboli, Surtsey and Hawaii, Vulcano has also given its name to one of 8 volcanic eruption types now commonly used to indicate the specific style of activity.
-A Vulcanian eruption means a dense ash cloud billowing up high from the crater, accompanied by loud explosions at irregular intervals, with lava bombs and various other deposits spread out over a large area.
+Like Stromboli, Surtsey and Hawaii, Vulcano has also given its name to one of 8 volcanic eruption types that are now commonly used to indicate a specific style of activity.
+A Vulcanian eruption means a dense ash cloud billowing high up from the crater, accompanied by loud explosions at irregular intervals, with lava bombs and various other deposits spread out over a large area.

-It’s the same type of eruption EyjafjallajĂśkull became famous for in 2010.
+It’s the same type of eruption that Eyjafjallajökull became famous for in 2010.

 This doesn’t sound too encouraging to venture anywhere near the origins of all this doom.
 But that’s exactly what most visitors to Vulcano come to do.
 The crater is now peacefully steaming away, and has been fairly quiet since the last eruption between 1888 and 1890.

-The colourful walls of Gran Cratere.
-Looking towards Vulcano town and Vulcanello peninsula, connected to the main island by a small isthmus.
+The colourful walls of Gran Cratere, with a view towards Porto di Levante and Vulcanello peninsula, connected by a small isthmus to Vulcano.

 Hiking to Fossa Gran Cratere

-The walk from the harbour to the top of the crater is 7,5 kilometres and takes about 3 hours return at a leisurely pace.
-You can circle all around the crater and up to the ridge behind it, at an altitude of 386 metres.
+The walk from the harbour to the top of Gran Cratere is 3,5 kilometres.
+It takes about 3 hours return at a leisurely pace.
+You can circle all around the big crater and up to the ridge behind it, that sits at an altitude of 386 metres.
 If there’s too much steam wafting from the crater rim, it might be better to skip that part.
 The sulphur steam can get quite overwhelming in places.

 Surreal steaming fumaroles